 If it is easy, make it easier, if it is good, make it better, that’s what sums up Shopify OS 2.0.
 Features have been added, improvements have been made to the existing OS.
 It allows the users to easily build themes and theme apps.
-It was launched a few months back in June.
+Many free and premium Shopify OS 2.0 themes are already available with easy drag and drop options, fast and loading landing pages.
+The update was launched a few months back in June.
 Shopify developers were waiting for the company to launch the new store design for quite a long time as there were some long time changes needed in the store design experience.

 Let’s discuss the changes from the developer’s perspective.